hadron-project/hadron/guide/src/usecases/transactional-processing/learn.md

 In some cases, none of these issues matter.
 Maybe we don't care about the data, maybe we don't retry in the face of errors.
 However, when attempting to build a consistent system (either strong or eventual), then we need to care about these issues.
 Deeply.

-**Fortunately, transactional processing is the answer.** However, before we delve more deeply into the pattern, we need to understand identity.
+**Transactional processing is the way to deal with these issues.** Before we delve more deeply into implementing a transactional processing pattern, we need to understand identity.

 ### Identity
 An event must be uniquely identifiable.